 - Ask your doctor before taking any weight loss supplements.
 While diet pills can be useful when used safely, it’s best to check with your doctor whether they are right for you.

 - Ask your doctor for a referral to a registered dietitian.
 They can help you review your diet and plan meals to lose weight or maintain an already healthy lifestyle.

 4. Read labels

 Pay attention to the nutrition labels on the foods that you buy.
 The information listed here can help you make healthy choices about what to put in your body.
-When reading labels, pay specific attention to the amounts of sugar, fat, and calories that are listed.
+When reading labels, pay specific attention to the amounts of sugar, fat, and calories listed.
 You can see how much of the recommended daily allowance of sugar, for example, you should aim for.

 - There are multiple different names for most ingredients.
 For example, sugar has at least 61 different names, including sucrose, high fructose corn syrup, dextrose, and rice syrup.
-If you are trying to avoid a particular ingredient, make sure that you can recognize all of its different names.
+If you are trying to avoid a particular ingredient, make sure you can recognize all of its different names.